CARMEL RIVER FISHERY REPORT FOR JULY 2018

 There were 0.00 inches of rainfall in August as recorded at Cal-Am’s San Clemente gauge.
 The rainfall total for WY 2018 (which started on October 1, 2017) is 13.52 inches, or 64% of the long-term year-to-date average of 21.11 inches.

 CARMEL RIVER LAGOON: The lagoon mouth is now closed for the summer and the water surface level continued to drop from ~6.9 to 5.9 feet above mean-sea-level (see graph below).

 Water quality depth-profiles were conducted at five sites on August 10 while the lagoon was closed and the river inflow was 0.22 cfs.
 Steelhead rearing conditions at all sites were generally “fair” with low salinity (1-2 ppt), temperature ranging from 67-71 degrees F, and dissolved oxygen (DO) levels of 2-13 mg/l.

 LIFE CYCLE MONITORING:

 Mainstem Carmel River Steelhead Rescues - Staff began mainstem rescues on June 25th at the Highway 1 Bridge.
-In July, Staff completed 18 days of rescues up to the Meadows Road reach.
+In August, Staff completed 9 days of rescues up to Schulte Road and the lower portion of the DeDampierre reach.

 SLEEPY HOLLOW STEELHEAD REARING FACILITY: General contractor Mercer-Fraser Company of Eureka, CA, has been hired for the Intake Upgrade Project and is scheduled to start construction later this fall on the $2 million project.
 The main features of the project include installing a new intake structure that can withstand flood and drought conditions as well as the increased bedload from the San Clemente Dam removal project two years ago, and a new Recirculating Aquaculture System (RAS) that can be operated in times of poor river water quality to keep the fish healthy.